 An icon in Crystal Beach Texas and known all across Bolivar Peninsula for his one of a kind Tiki creations and artwork.
 Located on Hwy 87 and Crystal Beach Dr. you can’t miss his larger than life art studio.
 Just about any time you pass Kevin is at work and you can hear his chain saw singing as he creates another one-of-a-kind piece of work from totem poles to custom signs or large cedar tables.

 Kevin’s eye for the beauty in each piece of wood is one of a kind and he brings it to life.
 Drive down just about any street on Bolivar and you’ll see something The Tiki Man has created.
-He made a statement to me as I was shooting photos of some of his work.
+To contact Kevin about any of his awesome work call, (409) 750-0086.

 Marine Artist Patricia Hagstrom graphically translates our aquatic environment into a rich blend of paper and paint!
 Her original Silk Screens reflect the grace and wonders of the oceans she explores, while her fanciful interpretations of water birds and tropical florals make her work easily recognizable.